OctopusDeploy/blog/blog/2022-01/managing-jenkins-credentials/index.md

 Jenkins’ documentation recommends using the [Credentials Binding plugin](https://plugins.jenkins.io/credentials-binding/).
 It’s one of the installer-suggested plugins during the Jenkins setup, so it’s possible you already installed it (and used it) without realizing.

-In this post, I walk you through how to install the plugin and the different ways the plugin is used.
+In this post, I walk you through how to install the plugin and the different ways it's used.

 ## How to install the Credentials Binding plugin